 Section 3.
 Qualifications of Council Members.
 Each Council Member shall be an individual and a Member of the Corporation.

 Section 4.
-Tenure..
+Tenure.

 Councilors.

 The initial Councilors shall consist of the same individuals composing the Council of the predecessor organization, Midwestern Psychological Association, Inc., a Wisconsin Corporation, with terms reflecting the years remaining in their terms with the predecessor organization.